CM2P/schindler/README.md

 https://level-up.app
 https://www.level-up.app

+## What is level up

+We want to add QR code stickers in all Schindler lift worldwide.
+Customer can scan these and be remotely connected to another lift user in the world for the duration of a game, or just to say Hi for 4 seconds.

+Winning a game, or traveling (vertical miles) entitled you to a Casper LevelUp token, that can be later exchange in Schindler partner network for

 # Schindler challenge

 A passenger's journey goes beyond the elevator trip, there is much more than going up & down.
 It's about moving from A